DataDog/kics/documentation/rules/terraform/azure/redis_not_updated_regularly.md

 }
 ```

-organizations can ensure updates are applied in a timely manner, minimizing the attack surface and helping maintain service reliability and compliance.
 Failure to address this may result in exposure to security threats or outages due to unpatched software flaws.

 ## Compliant Code Examples